MuKnSys/state-channels/examples/README.txt

 1.g) mp4 (Blockchain#1)

-Open a first console, go to "~:SC" (the directory which contains the downloaded state channels library's GIT repository), then do:
+First, the micropayments' contract must have been compiled.
+To this end, go to "~:SC" (the directory which contains the downloaded state channels library's GIT repository), then do:
+~:SC>bin/solc examples/mp2.sol

+You then need to start the chain.
+To this end, open a first console, go to "~:SC", then do:
 ~:SC>eth start

+To see the chain's logs, open another console, go to "~:SC", then do:
+~:SC>eth log

-Open another console, go to "~:SC", then do:
+Finally, to start the "mp4" example, open another console, go to "~:SC", then do:
 ~:SC>bin/cli mp1 mp4

 This example shows the creation of a "Micropay" contract (the corresponding Solidity